hdinkel/ELM-CPIB-2017/5-alternate_protocol_1.md

 ## Downloading all ELM classes

 step 1.
-Direct your browser to the url 'http://elm.eu.org/downloads' or choose 'ELM Downloads' from the Menu at 'http://elm.eu.org'.
+Direct your browser to the url 'http://elm.eu.org/downloads' or choose 'ELM Downloads' from the Menu at 'http://elm.eu.org' (see the [/Figures/elm_downloads_html.png](screenshot) figure showing the ELM downloads website).

 >>> This webpage contains links and descriptions on how to download ELM data in text format.
 >>> The information is separated in individual tables, eg. for 'Classes', 'Instances', and so on...
 >>> Note that each table also shows the 'last modified date' indicating when the particular data was last updated.
 >>> This is useful if you regularly want to update your local data with ELM data, as you can quickly check whether you actually _need_ to download the files again...
->>> The [/Figures/elm_downloads_html.png](screenshot) shows the ELM downloads website.
 >>> Note the orange colored download links highlighting different formats:
 >>> For many pages, which exist in html format (ending in '.html'), there also exists an additional URL/file extension to get the data in other formats.

 step 2.
 Click on the first orange 'html' link in the table "Classes" or use the following URL: 'http://elm.eu.org/elms.html'